abstract-333/uah-exchange-api/README.md

 # UAHExchangeAPI
-FastAPI backend to get exchange rate charts in ukrainian banks, such as cash or online rate.
+FastAPI backend to UAH get exchange rate in ukrainian banks, such as cash or online rate.
 <br />
 ## How to run